 1. Fabrication of Copper

-The Royal Game of Ur was invented in some time between 2600 and 2400 BC.
-The remains of the same were found by Sir Leonard Woolley in the Royal Tombs of Ur, Iraq during the 1920s.
-It was also known as the Game of Twenty Squares.
-The game of Twenty Squares was also given the name of Asseb in Egypt.
-One of the two boards that were excavated is kept in the British Museum of London.
+The Royal Game of Ur was invented sometime between 2600 and 2400 BC.
+The remains of the game were found by Sir Leonard Woolley in the Royal Tombs of Ur, Iraq, during the 1920s.
+It was also known as the Game of 20 Squares or the Egyptian game Aseb.
+One of the two boards that were excavated is kept in the British Museum in London.

-It used four tetrahedral dice with seven markers and comprised of two sets, one white and the other black.
-The world is not aware of all the rules following which the game was played in the ancient Mesopotamia.
-Therefore, the gameplay has been reconstructed.
-It was remade by a cuneiform tablet dating back to 177-176 BC.
-Historians say that similar to Senet, the Royal Game of Ur or the Game of Twenty Squares was also a racing game.
-Furthermore, it could be said that the game is a predecessor to the set of backgammon.
+The game used four tetrahedral dice with seven markers and comprised of two sets, one white and the other black.
+The original rules are not known, and the game’s format has been reinvented over time, as seen in a cuneiform tablet dating back to approximately 177 BC.
+Historians believe that, similar to the ancient Egyptian game Senet, the Royal Game of Ur was a racing game, and possibly a precursor to backgammon.